top of page

 Keep the practice space clean and clear.
 Shoes and coats in foyer.
 Kit and valuables in with you.

-Switch phones and smart watches to silent – even vibrate is loud!
+Switch phones and smart watches to silent – even vibrate is loud in a quiet class!

-Let me know of any illnesses, injuries, pregnancies, etc., before class begins.
+Let me know of any new illnesses, injuries, pregnancies, etc., before class begins.

-If you arrive late, come in quietly, rest, and join in when ready.
+If you arrive late, you're still welcome.
+Come in quietly, rest, and join in when ready.

 First principle of yoga is kindness.
 Be kind to others – you never know what someone’s going through.
 And be kind to you – adjust your practice to your needs on the day.

-You’re responsible for you; practice safely, move if you can’t see or hear and ask for help if you need it.
+You’re responsible for you; practice safely, move if you can’t see or hear, or ask me for help.

-Be mindful of others; give space moving around and be quiet during relaxation.
+Be mindful of others; give space moving around the hall and please be quiet during relaxation.

-If you develop a cough, roll to side, sit up and drink water.
+If you develop a cough, roll to the side, sit up and drink water.
 Remember people had ‘normal coughs’ before COVID – try not to panic or start a stampede!
-Nobody should be coming to class with a temperature, cold, flu or stomach bug, so they may just have a dry throat…
+Nobody should ever come to class with a temperature, cold, flu or stomach bug, so they may just have a dry throat…

 Relaxation is an essential part of yoga, and it is poor etiquette to leave before final relaxation.
 If you absolutely must leave before the end of a class (e.g., hospital appointment or feeling unwell), please talk to the teacher.
 If you have trouble relaxing – ask for help.
 It’s the best bit!

-Inevitably problems will arise; a noise, or a practice you don’t like – use it as an opportunity to practice curiosity and inner peace!
+Inevitably problems will arise; a noise, a person, or a practice you don’t like – use it as an opportunity to practice curiosity and inner peace!
+Yoga is about cultivating equanimity of mind.

-Thank you for observing etiquette, attending regularly, notifying when absent and being friendly as it helps me to help you!
-Positive positive Google Reviews are always appreciated.😊
+Thank you for observing etiquette and booking/paying/attending regularly, as it really helps me and helps me to help you!

 ‘Happy Yoga Practice’!